Birdo1221/HWID-Lookup/README.md

 HWID Checker is a desktop application built using WPF (Windows Presentation Foundation) in C#.
 The application allows users to fetch and display detailed system hardware information, including:

-- Motherboard
+- Motherboard Serial Number
-- Processor
+- Processor ID
-- Storage Devices (Hard Drives)
+- Storage Device Serial Numbers (Excludes external devices such as USB drives and focuses on internal storage devices like HDD, SATA SSDs and NVMe SSD drives.)
-- Network Adapters
+- Network Adapter MAC Address
-- Graphics Cards
+- Graphics Card UUID

 The application also saves this information to a CSV file for future reference.